NeelBhatt/Docs-1/aspnet/aspnetcore/tutorials/first-web-api.md

 ![image](first-web-api/_static/add-folder.png)

+> [!NOTE]
-Note: You can put model classes anywhere in your project, but the *Models* folder is used by convention.
+> You can put model classes anywhere in your project, but the *Models* folder is used by convention.

 Add a `TodoItem` class.
 Right-click the *Models* folder and select **Add** > **Class**.
 Name the class `TodoItem` and tap **Add**.